Tim Key: Television

+Key was a contestant on the first series of Britain's Worst Driver and received a car but sold it after a week.

-Key first appeared on television in 2006's satirical comedy Time Trumpet, as an Eastenders special effects supervisor.
+Key first appeared on television in a comic role in 2006's satirical comedy Time Trumpet, as an Eastenders special effects supervisor.
 The next year, he appeared as himself in Charlie Brooker's Screenwipe, reading poetry.
+He also appeared in an episode of Saxondale alongside future Mid Morning Matters with Alan Partridge co-star Steve Coogan.

 In 2009, Key (along with Mark Watson and Alex Horne) co-created We Need Answers for BBC Four, a comedic quiz show in which celebrities answer questions posed by question-answering text services.
 It was hosted by Watson, with Horne providing technical support and Key reading questions.
 As part of the show's bonus online content, the BBC uploaded videos of Key and Watson playing No More Women, a parlour game they had invented several years earlier, with Horne supplying narration.
 The three reunited in 2020 to play the game as a trio, renaming it No More Jockeys.

-In November 2010, Key appeared as "Sidekick Simon" alongside Steve Coogan on Mid Morning Matters, an online series based on Coogan's Alan Partridge character.
+In November 2010, Key appeared as "Sidekick Simon" alongside Steve Coogan on Mid Morning Matters with Alan Partridge, an online series based on Coogan's Alan Partridge character.
 The series was also broadcast on Sky Atlantic in 2012.
 Key would appear again as Simon in the 2013 film Alan Partridge: Alpha Papa and the BBC series This Time with Alan Partridge.

 In 2013, Key played Greg in the E4 comedy-drama series Gap Year.
 In 2014, he played Ian in the Inside No. 9 episode "Sardines".
 His performance was praised, with one journalist calling him "an unsung hero of British comedy".
 The following year, he was a panellist on the first series of Taskmaster and has been credited as a "Task Consultant" since the show's second series.